4ym3nn/CTF-writeups/ingehack2k25/reverse/mjsc.md

    - Identified React components and their structure
    - Located the main validation logic in obfuscated form
    - Analyzed the onSubmit handler containing the core challenge logic

-## Solution Path
-1. Deobfuscated the JavaScript code
-2. Analyzed the validation logic
-3. Identified the flag format
-4. Bypassed the security checks
-5. Retrieved the flag: ingehack{i_hate_js_rev_chals_they_never_have_a_new_idea}
 ## Tools
 - Web Browser Developer Tools
 - JavaScript Deobfuscator
 - Code Analysis Tools

-## Additional Notes
-The challenge name "mjsc" and the flag content both hint at the core concept being demonstrated: that security through obscurity (hiding or obfuscating code) is not a reliable security measure.

 ## Challenge Impact
 This challenge effectively demonstrates: